LukeMathWalker/pavex/docs/guide/dependency_injection/index.md

 # Dependency injection

 When working on a Pavex application, you don't have to worry about **wiring**.
-All the components in your application (request handlers, middlewares, error handlers, etc.) declare, as input parameters, the data they need to do their job.
+All the components in your application (request handlers, middlewares, error handlers, etc.) use their input parameters to declare the data they need to do their job.
 We refer to those input parameters as their **dependencies**.
-Pavex takes care of **constructing** those dependencies and **injecting** them where they're needed.
+Pavex takes care of **injecting** (and sometimes **building**) those dependencies when and where they're needed.

 We refer to this system as Pavex's **dependency injection framework**.